EU fines Temu €200m for allowing sale of illegal products - MyJoyOnline

 Temu has been under investigation since October 2024 over whether it has been meeting its obligations as a designated Very Large Online Platform under EU law.

-The online retailer said it disagreed with the decision and deemed the fine disproportionate, and was now considering available options.
+The online retailer said it disagreed with the decision, deemed the fine disproportionate, and was now considering available options.

+It also found that a high proportion of baby toys posed safety risks, containing chemicals above legal limits or featuring small detachable parts that presented suffocation hazards, Euronews reported.

-As well as paying the fine, Temu has to present an action plan to address the failures by 28 August.
+In addition to paying the fine, Temu must present an action plan to address the failures by 28 August.
 The Commission then has two months to decide whether the company has done enough to comply.

 EU tech commissioner Henna Virkkunen told reporters that the decision was intended to send a "very strong message" to Temu.